typelevel/frameless/docs/src/main/tut/TypedDataset.md

 we use just one or all of `Foo`'s fields.

 The TypedDataset in frameless solves this problem.
-It allows for a simple and typesafe syntax with a fully optimized query plan.
+It allows for a simple and type-safe syntax with a fully optimized query plan.